primer/css/docs/roadmap.md

 ## v2
 - [ ] Add Hound CI for SCSS linting
 - [ ] Document the `user-content` repo somehow
+- [ ] Clarify usage of CLA in our docs

 ## v3
 - [ ] Refactor alerts to reduce selectors and overrides